Skinny Pesto

 By Updated on

-This lightened up pesto tastes just as good as the traditional version but with half the calories and fat.
+This Skinny Pesto tastes just as good as the traditional version but with half the calories and fat.
 Use it in all your favorite pesto dishes without sacrificing any flavor.
+It's ready in 10 minutes and only uses 6 basic ingredients!

 Ways to Use Pesto